-19. COMMENTS ON THE LETTER DATED 21 DECEMBER 2018 FROM THE CHAIRMAN OF THE CORPORATE GOVERNANCE COMMITTEE
+19. COMMENTS ON THE LETTER DATED 19 DECEMBER 2019 FROM THE CHAIRMAN OF THE CORPORATE GOVERNANCE COMMITTEE

-The recommendations contained in the letter dated 21 December 2018 from the Chairman of the Corporate Governance Committee were brought to the attention of the Board at the meeting held on 28 February 2019.
-The recommendations contained therein have been partially considered, as described in the Corporate Governance Report.
+The recommendations contained in the letter dated 19 December 2019 from the Chairman of the Corporate Governance Committee were brought to the attention of the Board of Directors and the Board of Statutory Auditors at the meeting held on 21 January 2020.